Types of Medical Assistant Certifications | CHCP

 When it's time to take your national certification exam, you'll find there are several different exams available.
 Most employers will accept any national medical assistant certification.

 CMA is awarded to those who achieve Certified Medical Assistant certification from the American Association of Medical Assistants (AAMA).
-The exam is taken in four 40-minute sessions and includes 200 multiple choice questions.
-To sit for the exam, you must have graduated from an ABHES or CAAHEP accredited medical assistant program.
+The exam is taken in four 40-minute sessions and includes 200 multiple-choice questions.
+To sit for the exam, you must have graduated from an ABHES-accredited institution or CAAHEP-accredited medical assistant program.

 RMA, or Registered Medical Assistant certification, is offered by American Medical Technologists (AMT).
 To sit for the exam, candidates must have graduated from an accredited program in the last four years, have at least three years of work experience in the last seven years, or have completed a work/study program that fulfills the requirements for certification.
 While the CMA exam is administered by a third-party testing center, the RMA exam can be administered by your school.